Erb’s Palsy Attorney in Pennsylvania

 If the doctor or midwife acts negligently and uses heavy amounts of force, damage can be caused to the baby’s delicate nerves.
 The result can be temporary or permanent paralysis to the baby’s arm.

-At Morris Wilson, P.C., we can assess your situation to determine what party should be held liable for the damages.
+Our Pennsylvania hospital malpractice attorneys can assess your situation to determine what party should be held liable for the damages.
 It is important to not wait too long, however, since time limitations are in place.
-Contact our Pennsylvania birth injury lawyers today to begin your road to financial recovery for you and your family.